dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 ## Loading Datasets

-In the beforeAll() function, all four CSV files are read in as as DataFrames, then compressed to Parquet format and persisted to external storage.
+In the beforeAll() function, all three CSV files are read in as as DataFrames, then compressed to Parquet format and persisted to external storage.
 A check is made to determine if the Parquet files exist on disk before running a test.
-If the files exist then they will be reused for all subsequent tests.
+If the files already exist then they will be reused for all subsequent tests otherwise they will be regenerated.
 Through the use of Parquet, our data will be stored in a compressed columnar format, which will allow for faster read and write performance as compared to reading from CSV.
 The file size of the datasets when converted to parquet are significantly smaller as compared to the original CSV files.
-For example, the CSV file for the NYC Motor Vehicle - Crashes was 369 MB and was reduced to 75.7 MB when converted to Parquet.
+For example, the CSV file for the NYC Motor Vehicle
+\- Crashes was 369 MB and was reduced to 75.7 MB when converted to Parquet.
 Additionally, the output Parquet files for the The NYC Motor Vehicle - Vehicles dataset were partitioned by ZIP_CODE.
 By doing this, the data is physically laid out on the filesystem in an order that will be the most efficient for performing our queries.

 Some data preparation was needed before converting to Parquet which include the following.